matthewpersico/personal/README-GHE.md

 * Execute

 ```
-git branch --sync gh-main
+ghe-from-gh machine-branch
 ```

-The command will refresh local and remote branches and then propagate the changes on the specified branch to all the others.
-This will update GHE and GitHub.
+The command will refresh local and remote branches and then propagate the changes on the 'gh-machine-branch' to 'machine-branch'.
+It is up to you to then sync branches on GitHub Enterprise separately.